system-er/YaGoSl/README.md

 # YaGoSl - Yet another Godot Squirrel

-a new script-language for godot. edit your nut-files with the editor of your choice
+integrates the Squirrel scripting language into Godot. edit your nut-files with the editor of your choice
 and type the name of the .nut-file in the godotsquirrel-node in inspector.

 godotsquirrel is a new node for godot that inherits from Node.